FAQs - Frequently asked questions

 If during logging a file gets too big than the app will copy its content to a history file and start with a new file.
 Up to 3 history files are kept.
 A history file with suffix 1 is more recent than one with suffix 2 and 3.

-You can forward these files to SyncFolder support by sending a email to info@cwwonline.be.
+You can forward these files to SyncFolder support by sending a message on the Contact page of the website.
 Please, also include one of the history files when the standard log files look very small.

 Uninstall the app